Department of Elementary and Secondary Education Logo

 Discuss the work of any non-profit organization in Massachusetts that you have been involved with and describe why you think the organization's mission is important.

-Choose a historical figure from Massachusetts, discuss why knowledge of this person is important for all Massachusetts citizens and discuss the impact this one person has had on Massachusetts' history.
+Choose a historical figure from Massachusetts, discuss why knowledge of this person is important for all Massachusetts residents and discuss the impact this one person has had on Massachusetts history.

 Is there an important historical figure from Massachusetts that you feel has been underrepresented in high school history curriculum?
-Describe this figure's contribution to our nation's or our state's history and why it would be important to raise awareness about them now.
+Describe this figure's contribution to our nation's or Massachusetts' history and why it would be important to raise awareness about them now.

 Contact Us